-Aperture synthesis observations produced a 3-dimensional dataset R(u,v,freq).
-In order to turn this into a 3-D imagecube B(l,m,freq) we have to calibrate various parameters.
+Aperture synthesis observations produce a 3-dimensional dataset R(u,v,freq) of visibilities.
+To turn these into a 3-D imagecube B(l,m,freq) we have to calibrate various parameters.
 How often we have to calibrate depends strongly on instrumental stability and external factors like the weather (troposphere/ionosphere).
 This therefore also depends on frequency.

-The parameters that astronomers are after are spectral and temporal image cubes with information on: position(+distance), intensity, frequency, polarization and (in case of varaibility) time.
+The parameters that astronomers are after are spectral and temporal image cubes with information on: position(+distance), intensity, frequency, polarization and (in case of variability) time.